kiniry/Mobius/src/BmlLib/trunk/src/txt/readme.txt

 	debugger).
 BCClass and BCMethod have also printCode methods.
 	If you don't know how to get a BMLConfig conf parameter, you can usually simply create a new one.
-Use methods from annot.textio.CodeSearch to find an annotation at given line of bytecode (unless it's format is unchanged).
+Use methods from annot.textio.CodeFragment to find position in bytecode
+	(method, instruction and annotation) at given line of bytecode (unless it's format changes).
+Use CodeFragment for parsing large fragments of bytecode into BCClass.
 	Do not use BCEL's class nor method diffrent than in this library (you should access BCEL structures via BCClass, do not create new JavaClass nor MethodGen, unrelated with used BCClass).

 4. Extending supported language.
-	To add a constant, BML attribute, or new BML expression, see update.txt file how to do it and which methods should be updated.
+	To add a constant, BML attribute, new BML expression, or change display style	see update.txt file how to do it and which methods should be updated.